 A prospectus is required of all DMA candidates and should describe an original project that contributes new information to the field of study.
+All students must complete a prospectus that outlines their dissertation, with research methods and any parameters dictated by the chair/committee that bears the signature of the doctoral candidate and the committee.
 It should be defended early in the degree program and no later than one semester before the dissertation defense.
 The prospectus should include a statement of research, a synopsis of the proposed research, an outline for the dissertation and a sample of the dissertation.
 The prospectus approval form must be submitted by the committee chair immediately after the proposal defense.

-\ Students should be prepared to give faculty two weeks to read the prospectus and provide feedback.
+Students should be prepared to give faculty two weeks to read the prospectus and provide feedback.
 With the exception of extenuating circumstances, students should avoid turning in a prospectus during the last two weeks of class.